 Brick-and-mortar stores and restaurants already have higher operating costs than online businesses, thanks in part to rent and utilities.

-Unfortunately, they typically also face more significant financial pain when sales taxes increases—especially as they face more competition from online retailers with low or no taxes.
+Unfortunately, they typically also face more significant financial pain when sales taxes increase—especially as they face more competition from online retailers with low or no taxes.
 If you know a tax hike is coming, take preemptive action.
 Run a promotion or reach out to existing customers to try and spark repeat business to keep a steady flow of post rate hike customers walking through your doors.